 - pain reduction

 - inflammation reduction (in certain individuals)

 - reduction in bloating and nagging digestive symptoms

 One reason this diet may offer such relief to those with chronic health issues is that it excludes foods that trigger inflammation or adverse reactions in people with autoimmune issues, chronic pain, and/or inflammation.
-The foods most likely to trigger reactions include dairy, nuts, legumes, grains, eggs, and even certain vegetables.
+The foods most likely to trigger reactions include dairy, nuts, legumes, grains, eggs, and even certain vegetables like nightshades.
 It’s basically an extreme elimination diet.